 Do I need to hire a Greek lawyer or consultant?

 Those who completed the Greek citizenship process say ‘no’ (see Comments).
-Many who did hire a lawyer report significant delays from procrastination and incompetence, along with exorbitant fees ranging from 50 dollars/hour or 600-2000 euros per citizenship.
+Many who did hire a lawyer report significant delays from procrastination and/or no positive results due to incompetence in exchange for exorbitant fees ranging from 50 dollars/hour or 600-2000 euros per citizenship.
 Seriously, that’s ridiculous.

 Readers also report that Greek consulates/embassies have been telling them to not go through the citizenship process themselves, as it will “never be granted” under certain circumstances (untrue), after which they are recommended a lawyer in Greece.
 Using scare tactics, then referring a specific person that may be a friend or relative is highly unethical.